 Natural Family Planning – A contraception without hormones

-Natural Family Planning (NFP) includes all contraceptive methods that do not influence hormones or the body in general.
+Natural Family Planning (NFP) includes all contraceptive methods that do not influence hormones or your body in general.
 Therefore, there are no physical side effects.
 Although family planning is included in the name of these hormone-free methods, they are suitable for both planning and avoiding pregnancy.
 However, successful application requires practice and time, strong body awareness and a conscious examination of one’s own body.
 The hormone-free contraceptive methods are based on the natural menstrual cycle and use various criteria to determine when ovulation occurs.
 This makes it possible to determine both the approximately five to six fertile and the remaining infertile days in the menstrual cycle of a menstruating person.
 If there is no desire to have children, additional contraception is used on the fertile days using barrier methods such as condoms.
 By consciously observing the cycle, a better understanding of the own body is developed.

-What methods of natural family planning are used?
+What methods of Natural Family Planning are used?

-Hormone-free contraception as part of natural family planning includes the Billings method, the temperature method and the symptothermal method.
+Hormone-free contraception as part of Natural Family Planning includes the Billings method, the temperature method and the symptothermal method.